Doug Williams (quarterback): Washington Redskins

 On the day before Super Bowl XXII, Williams had a six-hour root canal surgery performed to repair a dental bridge abscess.
 On January 31, 1988, he engineered a 42–10 rout over the Broncos, who were led by quarterback John Elway.
 Williams completed 18 of 29 passes for 340 yards with four touchdown passes.
 All four touchdowns were thrown in the second quarter, which set a Super Bowl record for most touchdowns thrown in a single half, let alone a quarter.
+It was part of a 35-point second quarter that put the game out of reach.
 He was named Super Bowl MVP for his efforts, making him the first African-American quarterback to both win a Super Bowl and be named its MVP.
 He broke the Super Bowl single-game record of 331 passing yards set in 1985 by Joe Montana, who broke Williams' record the following year with 357.
 Williams tied the Super Bowl single-game record for passing touchdowns set by Terry Bradshaw in 1979, which Montana surpassed with five in Super Bowl XXIV.
-Wiliiams' 80-yard scoring pass to Ricky Sanders tied the Super Bowl record for the longest pass, set by Jim Plunkett's throw to Kenny King in 1981; it was broken in 1997 by Brett Favre's 81-yard pass to Antonio Freeman for the longest Super Bowl play from scrimmage.
+Williams' 80-yard scoring pass to Ricky Sanders tied the Super Bowl record for the longest pass, set by Jim Plunkett's throw to Kenny King in 1981; it was broken in 1997 by Brett Favre's 81-yard pass to Antonio Freeman for the longest Super Bowl play from scrimmage.

 Williams suffered from injuries the following season and was outplayed by Mark Rypien, who eventually won the starting job.
-Despite competing for the same starting job, Williams and Rypien were so supportive of each other that T-shirts were sold with the caption “United We Stand", depicting the two quarterbacks as cartoon characters with Williams saying “I'm for Mark” and Rypien saying “I'm for Doug”.
+Despite competing for the same starting job, Williams and Rypien were so supportive of each other that T-shirts were sold with the caption "United We Stand", depicting the two quarterbacks as cartoon characters with Williams saying "I'm for Mark" and Rypien saying "I'm for Doug".
 Williams would play one final season in 1989, as Rypien's backup, during the latter's first Pro Bowl season.

 Finances played a large part in Williams' departure from the Redskins, with Williams slated to make $1 million in 1990 as the team's backup quarterback.
 The Redskins were able to sign former New York Giants quarterback Jeff Rutledge for the backup role for substantially less money, making Williams expendable.
 Williams received scant attention from other teams following his waiver by the Redskins – a situation which he flatly attributed to racism.
 Williams retired with a 5–9 record as Redskins starter (8–9, counting playoffs) and a 38–42–1 record as a regular season starter (42–45–1, including 7 playoff starts).
-He had 100 passing touchdowns, and 15 rushing touchdowns, in 88 NFL games.
+He had 100 passing touchdowns and 15 rushing touchdowns in 88 NFL games.